ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 ![[stable vs oscillatory dynamics around fixed point in balanced networks.png|500]]

+Ultimately, this shows that whether or not the two population rates oscillate depends on the synaptic weight matrices in each direction.
+This is where the notion of balance comes from.

 ## chaos in balanced networks

+> [!cite]
-See (van Vreeswijk and Sompolinsky, 1996).
+> van Vreeswijk and Sompolinsky (1996) https://doi.org/10.1126/science.274.5293.1724

-This model generates irregular firing patterns in two balanced populations.
+Contrary to oscillations, this model generates irregular firing patterns in two balanced populations.

 We have
 - $N_E$ excitatory neurons